syncfusion/blazor-docs/src/gantt/gantt-chart/time-line.md

 ## Timeline Cell Width

 In the Gantt Chart component, you can define the width value of timeline cell using the `GanttTimelineSettings.TimelineUnitSize` property.
-This value will be set to the bottom timeline cell, and the width value of top timeline cell will be calculated automatically based on bottom tier cell width using the `TopTier.Unit` and `GanttTimelineSettings.TimelineUnitSize` properties.
+This value will be set to the bottom timeline cell, and the width value of top timeline cell will be calculated automatically based on bottom tier cell width using the `GanttTopTierSettings.Unit` and `GanttTimelineSettings.TimelineUnitSize` properties.
 Refer the following example.

 ```csharp
 @using Syncfusion.Blazor.Gantt